 Admission is on a competitive basis, with candidates evaluated based on their academic record.
 Candidates must have a high school diploma or GED equivalent and satisfactory grades in math, physics, English, mechanics, computers, and electronics.
-Candidates must have no criminal record, moving violations, and drug convictions and be able to lift at least 90 pounds.
+Candidates must have no criminal record, moving violations, or drug convictions and be able to lift at least 90 pounds.

 SCC also offers a Certificate in Railroad Operations program, which students earn by completing the abovementioned six courses.